 CARD MAKING (Jackie McGee) These classes are designed to be fun and interesting and everyone can achieve beautiful cards with little or no experience.
 Cost is $3.00 for each card kit.
 Basic tool kit is required after first lesson.
 This consists of scissors, metal ruler, craft mat, pencil (fine), double sided tape, scoring tool.
 All machines that are used will be supplied by Jackie.
 An example of this is a die cutting machine.

 CIRCLE DANCING [Jennifer Bellair ] Circle dancing is done in an open or closed circle to a musical accompaniment.
 Dancing in a circle is an ancient tradition common to many cultures, marking special occasions & strengthening togetherness.
 It is a means of relaxation, joy, gentle rhythmic exercise & connectedness & may be an energetic uplifting experience or a more meditative one, depending on the music.Each simple dance pattern is taught explicitly before it is done.
 No experience is necessary – all are welcome.

-COLOR, STYLE & IMAGE [Lorraine Bagge] Not sure what color or style suits you?.
+COLOR, STYLE & IMAGE [Lorraine Bagge] Held for 5 weeks in the first term.
+Not sure what color or style suits you?.
 Then this is the group to enlighten you.
 Lorraine has vast experience in showing people how to enhance their image.
 Have fun and discover how to bring out the real you with a makeover.